brandur/sorg/content/fragments/patronage.md

 ---
-title: Patronage In the Age of Free
+title: Patronage in the age of free
 published_at: 2017-08-23T08:06:16Z
 hook: Thoughts on how to make the creation of high quality content on the internet sustainable.